moltenform/scite-files/files/translations.md

 * sudo cp /home/downloads/locale.es.properties /usr/share/scite/locale.properties

-* If /usr/share/scite does not exist, properties might be stored in /usr/local/share/scite
+* If /usr/share/scite does not exist, it is possible that properties are stored in /usr/local/share/scite

 <a name="how_to_make_translation"></a>
 ### Making a translation

 * Download the latest [locale.properties](http://www.scintilla.org/locale.properties) file

-* Edit this file and fill in the text after each =.
+* Edit this file and fill in each line that ends with =

-* Please contribute translations by either sending an e-mail to scitewiki@gmail.com or by submitting a pull request to this project.
+* Please contribute translations by either sending an e-mail to scitewiki@gmail.com or by submitting a pull request to this project

-* If you contribute a translation, then I'll assume you want it to be made freely available under the same conditions as SciTE, unless there is a comment in the file stating otherwise.
+* If you contribute a translation, then I'll assume you want it to be made freely available under the same conditions as SciTE, unless there is a comment in the file stating otherwise